blurgyy/dt/docs/config/guide/07-error-handling.md

 following cases are considered invalid:

 - Any group that has empty `name`/`basedir`/`target`
-- Any group name that
-  - is also another group's name (duplicated group name)
-  - contains `/` (used for creating subdirectory under `staging` directory)
+- Any group name that contains `/` (group names are used for subdirectory names under `staging` directory, so slashes are not allowed)
 - Any group that has the same `basedir` and `target`
 - Any group whose `basedir` contains any occurrences of `hostname_sep`
 - Any group whose `sources` contains any item that contains any occurrences of